Boy, 14, released on bail after girl, 7, killed in motorcycle hit-and-run

 A 14-year-old boy who was arrested after a seven-year-old girl died in a hit-and-run in the West Midlands has been released on bail “with strict conditions”.

-The boy was arrested on suspicion of causing death by dangerous driving after Katniss Seleznev was killed when a motorcycle ploughed into her in Walsall just after 7pm on Thursday, West Midlands Police said.
+The boy was held on suspicion of causing death by dangerous driving after Katniss Seleznev was killed when a motorcycle ploughed into her in Walsall just after 7pm on Thursday, West Midlands Police said.

 Officers said they have found two abandoned motorbikes, which will now be forensically examined.